krakend/krakend-documentation/configuration/flexible-config.md

 **settings/endpoint.json**

-This file declares a couple of endpoints that feed from a single backend:
+This file declares a couple of endpoints that feed on a single backend:

     {
         "example_group": [